Remember, I confessed that I didn’t do any formal physical education with my children last year?

-- You can find sports programs at recreation centers, YMCAs, homeschool sports leagues and churches.
+- You can find sports programs at recreation centres, YMCAs, homeschool sports leagues and churches.

 - If there is not a program available in your area, grab a few friends and start one.

-- If you have forgotten all the rules to your favorite P.E. games, see if your library has a copy of The Ultimate Home School Physical Education Game Book by Guy Bailey.
+- If you have forgotten all the rules to your favourite P.E. games, see if your library has a copy of The Ultimate Home School Physical Education Game Book by Guy Bailey.